 Marine Engineering Technology - electro/mechanical engineering, ship engine operations

-Marine Transportation - ship operations, Texas Maritime Academy
+Marine Transportation - ship operations, Texas A&M Maritime Academy

 Marine Fisheries - aquaculture, mariculture